Websoft9Archive/ansible-linux/README.md

 ## License

-[LGPL-3.0](/License.md), Additional Terms: It is not allowed to publish free or paid image based on this repository in any Cloud platform's Marketplace.
+[LGPL-3.0](/License.md), Additional Terms: Without authorization from Websoft9, it is not allowed to publish free or paid image based on this program in any Cloud platform's Marketplace.

 Copyright (c) 2016-present, Websoft9